51 Vacant Land Business Ideas: How To Make Money With Land!

 - Create outdoor/land based YouTube channel – There are large YouTube channels about living in a rural cottage, popular videos on ghost towns in North Dakota, and even videos of nature walks with no speaking.
 Figure out an angle and start filming!

-- Build housing – There are many ways to develop housing on raw land.
+- Build housing – There are many ways to develop housing on vacant land.
 Build rental properties, subdivide land, increase the value of existing housing, or even build a B&B property.
 There are plenty of options for building all types of housing for temporary or long-term rentals.